OlegDzhuraev/OsnovaFramework/Readme.md

 #### Cons
 - It is made to cover my needs, so nobody guarantees updates and any support.
-- It is not about multi-thread now.
+- It is not about multi-thread.
 - And even not about optimization and performance boosts.
+It can be really slow on 1000+ entities.

 ### Requirements and install
 Unity version with C# 9.0 features support.